ianrastall/text-utils/tutorials/ada/tutorial-ada-11.md

 # 11\.
-Aspect Specifications and Pragmas in Ada: Enhancing Your Code with Compiler Directives
+Aspect Specifications and Pragmas in Ada

 > **What Aspects and Pragmas Are**
 >